Skip to main content

 This year-long module will provide the theoretical core to the MA Film Studies programme.
 It aims to explore a set of theoretical paradigms that have shaped the study of film and will approach the subject from an historical, formal, and theoretical perspective.
 It will introduce students to a range of cinematic examples that will provide the focus for discussion and analysis.
 Examples will be drawn from classical cinema, art cinema, and experimental cinema, and will encompass both historical and contemporary work.
 The module will be taught through a series of seminars that will give students the opportunity to explore both films and texts in considerable detail, allowing them to consider how the medium has engaged with a range of theoretical debates over the course of its history.

 The Major Project is the capstone module of the Masters programme.
-Focusing on skills of critical research, analysis and presentation, the capstone project enables you to synthesise and apply the knowledge and skills they have acquired throughout the course.
-It provides them with the opportunity to craft their own approach to the field through critical-theoretical and/or creative, practice-based research, supported by a series of taught sessions, enabling a depth and breadth of engagement with research methods.
+Focusing on critical research, analysis, and presentation, the capstone project enables students to synthesise and apply the knowledge and skills they have acquired throughout the course.
+The module provides students with an extensive programme of training and resources which are designed to aid them in the development, planning, research, and writing of their projects.
+It brings together students from several MA programmes in the School of Critical Studies and Creative Industries and embeds a range of interdisciplinary and practice-led approaches to their respective fields of study.
+It provides students with the opportunity to craft their own approach to their field through critical-theoretical and/or creative, practice-based research.
 The Major Project can accommodate research projects developed through a range of academic and professional contexts depending on the motivation and interests of the student.
-It can be presented either as a dissertation or as a creative project, such as a portfolio comprising a chosen medium or media, accompanied by a critical commentary.
+It can be presented either as a written dissertation or as a creative project, such as a portfolio comprising a chosen medium or media, accompanied by a critical commentary.
 The intensity of the workload increases across the three teaching blocks, allowing increasing focus in line with the level of your expertise.

-This module examines the way in which the genres of Horror and Cartoon Comedy splice animals and humans together to create frightening or comical visions of both.
-There is a long history in cinema of humanising the animal ('anthropomorphism') and animalising the human ('theriomorphism'), through hybrids of animal and human beings (werewolves, man-beasts from Greek myth), or animal and human behaviour, as when feeding (vampires, zombies) or in political behaviour (invading alien monsters).
-We will analyse the narrational methods, cinematic technologies, ethics, and politics of these films by looking at contemporary examples including Twilight, Daybreakers, Red Dragon, The Island of Dr Moreau, Splice, X-Men, Up!, Antz, Happy Feet, District 9 and Alien.
+This module examines the way in which the genres of Horror (and Cartoon Comedy) splice animals and humans together to create frightening (or comical) visions of both.
+There is a long history in cinema of humanising the animal (‘anthropomorphism') and animalising the human (‘theriomorphism'), through hybrids of animal and human beings (werewolves, insect-men, lizard men), or animal and human behaviour, as when feeding (vampires, zombies, cannibals) or in political behaviour (invading alien monsters).
+We will analyse the narrational methods, cinematic technologies, ethics, and politics of these films by looking at contemporary examples including The Fly, Red Dragon, District 9, Antz!, and Beauty and The Beast.

 This module examines the hybrid and diverse nature of British cinema from the early 1960s to the present day.
 The central focus of this course will be the relationship between British cinema and national identity.
-Students will not only investigate the ways in which British cinema reflects national consciousness, but examine the ways in which it has shaped and contributed towards it.
-In so doing, students will explore the multiple ways in which British cinema has both reflected and produced sociohistorical, cultural and political change.
-This module will focus on a diverse range of key British film genres (related to British national identity), auteurs and movements, examining the socio-historical, cultural and cinematic not only their relationship with society, but the industrial and economic factors that have determined their production and reception.
+We will not only investigate the ways in which British cinema reflects national consciousness, but we will examine how it has shaped and contributed to it.
+In so doing, we will explore the multiple ways in which British cinema both reflects and produces socio-historical, cultural and political change.

-A second class degree or above in a humanities subject (Film, Media Studies, Languages, History, English, etc) or in the History of Art, Fine Art or other studio-based subjects which include an art historical or contextual studies component, or another area appropriate to the degree.
+A 2:2 or above honours degree in a humanities subject (Film, Media Studies, Languages, History, English, etc) or in the History of Art, Fine Art or other studio-based subjects which include an art historical or contextual studies component, or another area appropriate to the degree.

 Consideration is also given to non-standard entrants with relevant work experience that demonstrates the necessary skills and intellectual achievement required to undertake the course.